 - Hide evidence of discoloration and staining: Because the resinous material is painted over the tooth, any discoloration or staining in the tooth below is hidden by the layer of bonding.

-What is the dental bonding procedure?
+What is the Dental Bonding Procedure?

 Unlike with most types of cosmetic dentistry, dental bonding takes very little time and preparation.
 The only thing your dentist needs to do before applying the bonding resin is match the pigmentation of the resin to your natural tooth color.
 No anesthesia is necessary because the process isn’t invasive at all.

-After preparing the resin accordingly, the dentist will carefully paint a thin layer of the substance on the surfaces of your teeth.
+You will then have a thin layer of paint substance applied to the surfaces of your teeth.
 Because the material is so thin, your teeth don’t need to be filed down like they do when getting dental veneers, directly layering on the resin is sufficient.

-At Mint Dental Alaska, we’re always happy to help you with whatever cosmetic procedure you’ve been considering.
+At Mint Dental Alaska, we’re always happy to help you your dental bonding work, or any other cosmetic procedure you’ve been considering.
 Simply call us at (907) 646-8672!